 Occupations and Workforce

-When you are in Denmark, you'll notice that it is more blue-collar than most other communities in America.
-38.73% of Denmark’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Denmark is a blue-collar town, with 38.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Denmark is a town of service providers, professionals and production and manufacturing workers.
 There are especially a lot of people living in Denmark who work in healthcare (12.20%), healthcare suport services (12.08%) and office and administrative support (9.84%).

 Setting & Lifestyle